 To get the best view of your audio waveform, enlarge the height to the audio track you are working with.
 Do this by selecting the bottom of the track, just to the left of the clip area.
 When your cursor changes, right-click and drag down the bottom of the track to enlarge the vertical size.

 With the waveform easier to see, check where you have any potential problem areas.
-With a better idea of what needs fixing, Right Click on the audio clip and select Edit Clip in Adobe Audition.
-Follow the instructions in the next section.
+With a better idea of what needs fixing, Right Click on the audio clip, and select Edit Clip in Adobe Audition.
+Once you are in Adobe Audition follow the instructions in the next section.

-Once you finish repairing the clip, ensure you save the audio so that the clip updates in Premiere Pro.
+When you have finished repairing the clip, ensure you save the audio so that the clip updates in Premiere Pro.

 If you are editing your audio in Audition, load the recording and then open the diagnostics panel.
 Ensure you have DeClipper selected in the Effect drop-down menu.

 Next, select the preset that you think represents the amount of audio clipping in your recording.
-You have four choices for the restoration.
-Default, Lightly clipped, Heavily clipped and Normal.
+You have four choices for restoration.
+Default, Lightly clipped, Heavily clipped, and Normal.
 In my experience, choosing Heavily clipped seems to work best most of the time.

 Now click the Scan button.
 Adobe Audition will scan the audio, looking for problem areas that require fixing.
 When the program has finished scanning a list of problems will be displayed at the bottom of the panel.

-The next step is to click Repair All and DeClipper will work through the areas that need fixing.
+The next step is to click Repair All and DeClipper will work throughout the areas that need fixing.

 The peaks in your audio should now be redrawn and the should audio better.
 You will also notice Adobe Audition has reduced the overall level of the audio.
 You may wish to raise it again while applying a limiter to the newly recovered peaks.